itssoap/Reverse-proxy/README.md

 > To better understand how Redis caching can be enabled/used for certain end-points, please refer to the implementation of the `/help` end-point

 ## Future plans
-- Dockerize for OS-agnostic run
+- ~Dockerize for OS-agnostic run~ Done
 - Improve how the number of workers is set
 - Make a non-Redis version/Redis decorator with a bool switch